The Brabant village Oisterwijk and Operation Market Garden

 no gun fire and he was taken prisoner.
 This was told me by a civilian who had talked

-On 2 October 1944 the Germans began closing in so we had to leave our hiding place
+1944 the Germans began closing in so we had to leave our hiding place and find another.

-Bread and potatoes were again, sparingly, supplied.
-We purified most of our own drinking
+were again, sparingly, supplied.
+We purified most of our own drinking water.

 The Germans began patrolling a bridge near us, and getting ready to blow it up.
 This

 would make contact with farmers impossible so we were compelled to take another move.